livepeer/webrtmp-sdk/README.md

 for [Livepeer.com](livepeer.com), but can be used for any other service by running your own [webrtmp-server](https://github.com/livepeer/webrtmp-server).

 > This SDK works best on Chrome Desktop, as it currently only supports WebSocket on H.264-capable browsers.
 We are working on WebRTC support to allow the use of non-Chrome and non-Desktop browsers.
-Check out [Browser Support](#browser-support) section for more.
+Check out the [Browser Support](#browser-support) section for more.

 ## Installation